 And the one who said he did all things that pleased God also said that we must follow him, doing all that he had done.
 (John 13:15; 14:12)

-While sin may be waiting by the door for us, seeking to master us, we may indeed defeat – and master – sinful temptations.
-This is amazingly good news, because it shows that our Creator knows us, and still gives us the ability to act and choose to obey Him freely!
+Therefore, while sin may be waiting by the door for us, seeking to master us, we may indeed defeat – and master – sinful temptations.
+We HAVE THAT ABILITY, given to us by our Creator!

-Through the teachings of Jesus, God shows us that He is a parent Who allows His children to make mistakes, repent, and turn back to doing what is right.
+Through the teachings of our Master, Jesus, we know that God is like a parent, Who allows His children to make mistakes, repent, and turn back to doing what is right and good.